HCMT Free or Low-cost Spay/Neuter Clinics January to June 2020

 Feral cats must arrive in a standard humane box trap (Havahart, Safe-guard, Tomahawk, Tru-Catch, etc.) for the safety of all involved.
 Rescue and owned cats can arrive in carriers, one cat per carrier.
 They will be placed back in their carrier or trap for recovery after surgery.

 HCMT also needs volunteers for clinics, up to 20 per clinic for various duties and different shifts, with most of them not requiring medical training.
-On the website you’ll find a link to the signup to volunteer for each of the clinics as the date approaches.
-Pittsburgh C.A.T. also needs volunteers who love cats to help daily to feed, medicate and play with the cats in our clinic for medical treatment.
+On the website you’ll find a link to the signup to volunteer for any of the clinics that are scheduled.
+Volunteer help is appreciated in other ways too, like helping with the laundry that’s produced with all the sheets, blankets, beds and other items used in the clinic.
+Call the Homeless Cat Management Team hotline and leave a message, 412-321-4060 or visit www.homelesscat.org to find more information and to find links to our Facebook groups.

 Support, donate and sponsor

-HCMT has their own clinic space in Tarentum, north east of Pittsburgh.
-Their free clinics are funded in part by donations from individuals, but the biggest portion of the funding is a $1,500 sponsorship by one donor.
+HCMT opened its own clinic space in Tarentum, northeast of Pittsburgh.
+The free clinics are funded in part by donations from individuals, but the biggest portion of the funding is a $1,500 sponsorship by one donor.
 HCMT would love to offer more opportunities for clinics, so consider sponsoring one yourself, or your business or an organization.
 If you are interested in partially or fully sponsoring a clinic, send an email with your contact information and details to [email protected].
 We are all volunteer, and sometimes the community’s needs for help with cats is enormous, but we will respond.

 Sponsors for the clinics listed above include family members of board members and volunteers.
 Milton Lendl, father of a board member, grew up on a farm, was an Ivy League graduate and a real animal lover according to his daughter Lisa who serves on HCMT’s board.
 His wife Jeanette Lendl regularly sponsors clinics in his memory and also runs a small sale table at clinics to raise extra money.